ace-diff/ace-diff/README.md

 that should appear in the leftmost editor via this property.
 - `left.mode / right.mode` (string, optional, defaults to whatever you entered in `mode`).
 This lets you override the default Ace Editor mode specified in `mode`.
+- `left.theme / right.theme` (string, optional, defaults to whatever you entered in `theme`).
+This lets you override the default
+Ace Editor theme specified in `theme`.
 - `left.editable / right.editable` (boolean, optional, default: `true`).
 Whether the left editor is editable or not.
 - `left.showCopyLTR / right.showCopyRTL` (boolean, optional, default: `true`).
 Whether the copy to right/left arrows should
 appear.